 The purpose of a UGMA account is to serve as a custodial account to hold and protect assets for a minor until he/she has reached reach the age of majority, which is between 18 and 21 depending on the state.

 Such accounts can most often be opened through a brokerage institution, such as an online discount broker and the donor must appoint a custodian or trustee.
 The assets in the account are irrevocably gifted to the minor i.e., cannot be taken back.
 Further, there are no maximum contribution limits.
-The donors, should, however, be aware how such contributions impact their annual/lifetime gifting limits for tax purposes.
+The donors, should, however, be aware of how such contributions impact their annual/lifetime gifting limits for tax purposes.

 How UGMA Accounts Work

 The custodian or trustee, normally the parent or donor, oversees the account, makes investment decisions (perhaps in conjunction with a financial advisor) and maintains a fiduciary responsibility to manage the assets in a prudent way.
-The custodian may make certain withdrawals from the account to cover expenses which benefit the child (beneficiary) including school fees, tutoring, computer, equipment, etc.
+The custodian may make certain withdrawals from the account to cover expenses that benefit the child (beneficiary) including school fees, tutoring, computer, equipment, etc.

 Withdrawals are not limited to college costs but should be used for a child’s education needs.
 Once the minor comes of age, the trust terminates; at which point, the beneficiary may use the funds in any way he/she desires.

-One significant reason that such accounts are popular is a result of their tax benefits; UGMA accounts receive the advantage of the “kiddie tax” which allows a certain amount of a minor’s income to go untaxed, and an equal amount to be taxed at the child’s tax rate (as opposed to mom and dad’s rate).
+One significant reason that such accounts are popular is a result of their tax benefits; UGMA accounts receive the advantage of the kiddie tax which allows a certain amount of a minors income to go untaxed, and an equal amount to be taxed at the child’s tax rate (as opposed to mom and dads rate).

 UGMA and Taxes